metashell/metashell/README.md

 ```

 You'll see, that the prompt has changed to `(mdb)`, now you can enter
 metadebugger commands.
-To exit from metadebugger use Ctrl+D.
+To exit from metadebugger use Ctrl+D or the quit command.

 Let's evaluate a metaprogram: